alexandergrib/fitness_master/README.md

 A thank you to my friends and family for testing the website for me.
 Also a thank you to my mentor for the help and support.
-[Aidan](https://github.com/aidant842/MilestoneProject3) for his README template [Back to top ↑](#fitness-master)
+[Aidan](https://github.com/aidant842/MilestoneProject3) for this README template [Back to top ↑](#fitness-master)